oasis-tcs/odata-specs/README.md

 This additional syntax is resolved with the Node.js module [`lib/number.js`](lib/number.js).

 Run `npm start` to start a Node.js server and access the HTML pages at, for example, `http://localhost/odata-aggr`.

+## To Do

+- Auto-generate table of content with links to sections
+- Make section headlines self-links as in the [Core specifications](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_ServiceModel)